robinjmm/rating-component/README.md

 ## About
 This is my solution for the challenge of building an interactive rating component from [Frontendmentor.io](https://www.frontendmentor.io)

 This is my first challenge solution that involves the use of JavaScript.
 I had a lot fun figuring out how to display and hide two different contents on the same card component.
 Thankfully, I didn't have to use any complex logic to complete the challenge.
-This served as a perfect challenge to practice my beginner JavaScript skills.
+It's a great way to practice my beginner JavaScript skills.
 Hopefully, it's only the first of many.

 **Any feedback on how to improve my solution would be greatly appreciated**. 😊
 ## User Stories